gomorpheus/morpheus-docs/integration_guides/IdentityManagement/OneLogIn.rst

     DEFAULT ROLE
       The default Morpheus Role applied to users created from OneLogin Integration if no other role mapping is specified below
     ROLE MAPPINGS
-      Existing Morpheus Roles will be listed with fileds to enter OneLogin Roles to map to.
-Users with OneLogin roles matching the role mappings will be assigned the approprie Role(s) in Morpheus when sigining in.
+      Existing Morpheus Roles will be listed with fields to enter OneLogin Roles to map to.
+Users with OneLogin roles matching the role mappings will be assigned the appropriate Role(s) in Morpheus when signing in.

 #.
-Select :guilabel:`SAVE CHANGES` and the OneLogin Integraitnn will be added.
+Select :guilabel:`SAVE CHANGES` and the OneLogin Integration will be added.

 Users can now login to Morpheus with OneLogin credentials.
 The first Login will create a user in Morpheus matching the Username, email and Password from OneLogin.
-If a REQUIRED ROLE is specified in the Identiry Source settings, only users with that Role in OneLogin will be able to login to Morpheus.
+If a REQUIRED ROLE is specified in the Identity Source settings, only users with that Role in OneLogin will be able to login to Morpheus.

 ..
 IMPORTANT:: OneLogin users will not authenticate in Morpheus if there is an existing Morpheus User with matching username or email address.